 Our PSHE curriculum was created on a firm basis of developing positive wellbeing within our pupils, along with the skills and attributes needed to contribute to this.
 Our school values: equality, respect, resilience, ambition, inquisitiveness, kindness, independence and confidence are embedded throughout our whole school curriculum and underpin key skills that children need to be well equipped with in order to develop positive wellbeing.

-We are aware of the difficulties and challenges that Covid-19 has bought to many of the families and children that are part of the Royal Rise community.
+We are aware of the difficulties and challenges that Covid-19 has bought to many of the families and children that are part of the Manor community.
 Therefore, we have adapted our PSHE curriculum to tailor for these needs and implemented a range of strategies, which help measure, monitor and develop our pupil’s wellbeing.

 We include a range of literature that focuses on wellbeing, including: the Colour Monster, the Worrysaurus, ‘How to fill a bucket’ and other high quality texts into our discussion time.
 These texts help children to identify different feelings within themselves and how to manage them.